Male Sugar Baby Dating Logo

 Cambridge: Structured but Fluid

-• Founders attending university events
+• Founders attending college talks, research seminars, and funding-related events

 Affluent Outer Areas: Privacy First

-Secondary Cities: Different Pace, Same Structure
+Secondary Cities: Different Pace, Same Social Logic

 Income and Social Signaling